open-telemetry/opentelemetry-collector-contrib/processor/k8sattributesprocessor/README.md

    instance.
 If it's not set, the latest container instance will be used:
    - container.id (not added by default, has to be specified in `metadata`)

-Please note however that container level attributes can not be used for source rules in the pod_association.
+Please note, however, that container level attributes can't be used for source rules in the pod_association.

 Example for extracting container level attributes: